genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 of a drug we may ask which genes are up-regulated or down-regulated between treatment and control groups, i.e. to perform differential expression analysis.

-.. note:: **What are up-regulated and down-regulated genes?**

-          The up-regulated genes are genes that are more highly expressed compared to the reference ones (i.e wild type).
-Down-regulated genes are the ones having a decrease in their expression in comparison with the reference expression.

-Since the microarrays are normalized, they are ready for the downstream Differential Expression Analysis.
+Once your microarray samples have been normalised, you can use them as inputs for differential expression analysis.

 Test Differential Expression for Microarrays
 ********************************************

-**Action**: to perform differential expression analysis between groups of microarrays.
+**Action**: to perform differential expression analysis between groups of microarray samples.

-The application requires normalized microarrays to calculate differential expression statistics (such as normalized counts, log-fold change, p-value and FDR) and microarray annotation to map probe identifiers to the gene symbols.
+The application requires normalized microarrays to calculate differential expression statistics (such as log-expr, log-fold change, p-value and FDR) and microarray annotation to map probe identifiers to the gene symbols.

 .. image:: images/test_differential_expression_microarrays.png

 Let's look at the options:

-1. First, you need to **group samples by** experimental factor or condition you specified in metainfo for samples.
+1. **Group samples by** an experimental factor or condition that was specified in the metainfo of the samples.
 For example, if you have 6 samples - three of them are treated by compound X, and the rest three are untreated - the grouping factor will be the treatment procedure.
-If you do not have any grouping factors here, please open Metainfo Editor application on the raw samples and fill in the corresponding metainfo for them.
+If no grouping factor is available here, you should open your microarray assays in Metainfo Editor and specify a grouping factor in a new column.
-2. If youe experiment uses control group specify it under the **Control group** option.

-.. note:: **What is the difference between Control Group and Experimental
-          Group?**

-          The difference between a control group and an experimental group is one group is exposed to the experimental conditions (e.g. compound treatment) and the other is not (without compound treatment).
+2. **Control group** option.
+If you specify a control group, each group will be compared separately to that control group.
+If you do not specify a control group, each group will be compared against the average of all the other groups.

+Currently, only single-factor comparisons are supported.
+More complex experimental designs (confounding factors, batch effects, multi-factor analysis, etc.) will be supported in later versions of the application.

-When the analysis in finished, you can explore the results in Expression Navigator.
+When the analysis in finished, you can explore the results in **Expression Navigator**.

 .. image:: images/en_microarrays.png